 The Executive Director of the Group chairs any meetings of the Group.
 Each Executive Director is a member of the Executive Committee and is subject to removal from office in the same manner as an Officer.
 Executive Directors who resign, die, or are otherwise removed shall be replaced by a majority vote of the Management Committee (as hereinafter defined).

-“Senior Rugby” consists of all member clubs that play:
+“Senior Club Rugby” consists of all member clubs that play:

-Men’s USAR Division 1 Senior Club Rugby;

-Men’s USAR Division 2 Senior Club;
+Men’s USAR Division 1/2 Senior Club;

-Men’s USAR Division 3 Senior Clubs;
+Men’s USAR Division 3 Senior Club;

-Men’s Division 4 Senior Clubs;
+Men’s Division 4/Non-Division Senior Club;

-Women’s USAR Division 1 Senior Club Rugby;

-Women’s USAR Divisions 2&3 Senior Club;
+Women’s USAR Divisions 2/3/Non-Division Senior Club

-Women’s Division 4 Senior Clubs;

-Special Rugby Clubs

-“Men’s College Rugby” consists of all member clubs that play:
+“College Rugby” consists of all member clubs that play:

 Men’s College NSCRO Champions Cup;